gsbDBI/ghana-recovr-rct/analysis/ghana_recovr_analysis.md

 ## Overivew
-The Ghana Core RECOVR project was launched May 6, 2020 by Innovations for Poverty Action, as a nationally representative phone survey delivered to approximately 4,000 respondents.
+The Ghana Core RECOVR project was launched May 6, 2020 by Innovations for Poverty Action, as a nationally representative phone survey.

 The component of the study featured here is an experimental intervention included in the phone survey, with the objective of using nudges to increase information-seeking behavior.